aneshas/gocask/README.md

 `gccli` is just meant as a simple probing tool, and you can generate your own client you can use the .proto definition included (or use the pre generated [go client](./rpc).

-If you don't have go installed, you can go to [releases](https://github.com/aneshas/gocask/releases) download latest release and go through the same process.
+If you don't have go installed, you can go to [releases](https://github.com/aneshas/gocask/releases) download latest release and go through the same process as above.

 # Still to come